jun-eau/Slipstream/README.md

 You can now launch the game directly from your Steam library!

+### How to Update Slipstream

+Simply replace your current Slipstream executable with the latest release.
+That's it!

 ## Adding Custom Launch Options

 You can add custom Rocket League launch options (like `-nomovie` or `-high`) directly through Steam.
 The launcher will automatically forward them to the game.